 On a frosty winter evening, every little bit of heat helps, and it's especially important to feel warm and snug in your bed so you can get a good night's sleep.
 One option to help ward off the wintertime chills and experience supreme comfort when you crawl into bed is an electric blanket.
-In addition to the added warmth, many people even find that electric blankets help with certain medical ailments such as arthritis symptoms or period pain.
+In addition to the added warmth, many people even find that electric blankets help with certain medical ailments such as arthritis symptoms or menstrual pain.
 The added warmth may even help you save on your heating bill.
-Read on for answers to questions about how do heated blankets work, what costs you can expect, and an exploration of the safety concerns around electric blankets.
+Read on for answers to questions, like how do electric blankets work?
+What costs can you expect?
+Are there safety concerns about electric blankets?

 Although they appear and act as bedding, electric blankets fall under the category of household appliances, because they plug into the wall and draw electricity from your circuits.
 Small, thin wires run through the fabric, carrying heat which warms up the blanket and promptly transfers to you.
 Don't worry about the wires poking you– in a blanket of any quality, they are thin enough and enmeshed in thick enough fabric that you shouldn't ever feel them.
 Aside from the heat, the blanket shouldn't feel any different than a standard, non-electrified piece of bedding.
 Many blankets can even be thrown in the washing machine – after you remove the plastic temperature dial, of course.